 Treatment is associated with radiation-induced neurocognitive dysfunction, chemotherapy-associated DNA hypermutation and other toxicities11.

-Patients with IDH1/2-mutant adult-type diffuse glioma may choose active observation (watch and wait) instead of chemotherapy or radiation therapy, if conditions permit11.
+Adult patients with IDH1/2-mutant diffuse glioma may choose active observation (watch and wait) instead of chemotherapy or radiation therapy, if conditions permit11.

 About Servier

-Guided by the needs of patients, we aim to bring therapeutic innovations to the development of treatments targeting hard-to-treat cancers.
-Specifically, these include digestive cancers (gastric cancer, pancreatic cancer, cholangiocarcinoma, or rare and aggressive biliary tract cancer), glioma or brain tumors, hematological cancers (acute myeloid leukemia, acute lymphoblastic leukemia, lymphomas) or pediatric cancers.
+In oncology, we aim at developing precision therapies with a transformative clinical benefit for cancer patients’ lives.
+We aim to become a focused and innovative player in rare cancer treatments.
+Specifically, these include digestive cancers (gastric cancer, pancreatic cancer, cholangiocarcinoma, or rare and aggressive biliary tract cancer), brain tumors (glioma), hematological cancers (acute myeloid leukemia, acute lymphoblastic leukemia, lymphomas) or pediatric cancers.

 We are focusing our R&D programs on two approaches: immuno-oncology and targeted therapies.